DIY fabric headbands: a step-by-step tutorial

-- A headband can be a stylish item for your head especially if it has an interesting shape or decorated with ribbons or fabric flowers
+- A headband can be a stylish item for your head especially if it has an interesting shape or is decorated with ribbons or fabric flowers.

-- Headbands can transform ordinary outfit into something special and exceptional
+- Headbands can transform an ordinary outfit into something special and exceptional.

 1. Cut 3 headband pieces from your fabric: